lerina/agileBase/README.md

 # agiletemplate
-template for django nano projects
+Template for django nano projects

+Part of my toolkit to teach `code and computer think` to empowers people in developing areas of the worlds.

 ## What do you get ?
 minimal file structure